parflow/docker/README.md

-# Parflow Docker
+# Parflow Container

-This is basic setup for running ParFlow under Docker.
+This is basic setup for running the ParFlow container image.
+Running both

-We have just started supporting Docker so please report issues at the ParFlow issue tracker: https://github.com/parflow/parflow/issues
+Please report issues at the ParFlow issue tracker: https://github.com/parflow/parflow/issues

-## Install Docker
+## Install Docker, Podman, or Singularity

+The container image should work with any of the popular systems.
+Docker is the most popular but Podman and Singularity have also been used to run this image.

-Documentation for downloading and installing Docker is available at: https://docs.docker.com/
+Documentation for downloading and installing these container systems is available at: https://docs.docker.com/ , https://podman.io/ and https://sylabs.io/

-## Download the ParFlow Docker example repository
+## Download the ParFlow coontainer example repository

 This example repository has scripts and input for running a simple ParFlow example under Docker.